 The producer retains copyright to the program.
 The producer will sign a Programming and Content Distribution Agreement granting KET broadcast and online streaming rights to accepted programs.

 PBS and KET have established specific standards and practices for underwriting/funding credits that all programs appearing on public television are required to follow.
-They are designed to reveal to the public all funding of a program and to show that no relationship exists between the funder and the editorial control of program content.
+They are designed to reveal to the public all funding of a program and to show any relationship that exists between the funder and the editorial control of program content.
 All underwriters and sponsors of submitted programs must be reported and fully disclosed in the credits.

 All entities contributing to a program/series on public television must be acknowledged.
 Those who contribute financially, by providing funds for the production, are called program underwriters.
 The FCC requires that they be identified in relation to the programs funded.